 What Happens to My Credit Score When an Account Goes into Collections?

-A charge off may appear on your credit report if you let an account lapse for 120 or 150 days (or more).
+A charge-off may appear on your credit report if you let an account lapse for 120 or 150 days (or more).
 This basically means that a lender is no longer trying to collect on your debt, and that it can’t count your debt as a business asset.
 The lender has “charged off” the account from its books.

 Sometimes when an account is charged off, the lender sells your debt to a collections agency.
 When this happens, the agency will try to collect on the debt.
 Sometimes, you can pay the collections agency less than you owe to settle the debt.

-Charge offs are really bad for your credit score for a couple of reasons.
-For one thing, you can never bring a charged off account back to current.
+Charge-offs are really bad for your credit score for a couple of reasons.
+For one thing, you can never bring a charged-off account back to current.
 You still owe on the debt, since you signed a contract agreeing to repay it.
 And that charge off will stick to your credit report for seven years, alerting other potential lenders that your payment record got really out of hand at some point.

 When an account is charged off, a couple of things can happen, and they'll affect your score differently:

 1. You can settle with the original lender.
-Some charged off accounts will be transferred to an in-house collections department.
+Some charged-off accounts will be transferred to an in-house collections department.
 In this case, you may be able to put together a payment plan to repay the debt’s balance.
 Or you could settle the debt for less than the original amount owed.

-Paying the full balance off will result in a “paid in full” marking on your credit report, which could improve your situation somewhat.
+Paying the full balance off will result in a “paid in full” mark on your credit report, which could improve your situation somewhat.
 Settling the debt will result in a “settled for less than full balance” status, which is considered a negative.
-Either way, once the account is moved to $0 balance status, the record will still show that it was charged off.
+Either way, once the account is moved to a $0 balance status, the record will still show that it was charged off.